Incremental Abstraction in Distributed Probabilistic SLAM Graphs: Dynamic Routing on the IPU

 \bfig

 {\textbf{Routing procedure}.
-The yellow and blue nodes are different node types.
-Purple lines represent edges in the factor graph and the blue lines represent communication edges between hardware cores.
-In this illustration, each node in the factor graph lives on a different hardware core. } \hrule \efig
+Yellow and blue nodes are different types of node.
+Purple lines represent edges in the factor graph and blue lines communication edges between hardware cores.
+In this illustration, each node in the graph lives on a different core. } \efig

 The routing procedure enables optimisation of arbitrary graph topologies at minimal time cost; only increasing the time per iteration from $200\mu s$ to $400 \mu s$.
 As GBP typically converges in less than 100 iterations \cite{Ortiz:etal:CVPR2020}, inference remains comfortably within real-time constraints.